spacemeshos/docs/docs/start/integration.md

 ### Mesh vs. Chain

-In Spacemesh we often talk about the "mesh"; indeed, it's where the "mesh" in the name "Spacemesh" comes from.
-For all intents and purposes, as far as applications and integration are concerned, you can consider this a legacy idea (in its original design Spacemesh consisted of a DAG topology with many blocks per layer, but the design has evolved) as there is only one canonical block per layer and all transactions in a layer have a strict ordering.
-We therefore use the terms "mesh" and "chain" interchangeably.
-The "mesh" still refers to the many proposals produced each layer, but these are ephemeral (read on) and are usually not relevant from the application layer.
+In Spacemesh, we often talk about the "mesh".
+Indeed, this is where the "mesh" in "Space**mesh**" comes from.
+As far as applications and integration are concerned, you can consider this a legacy idea (in its original design, Spacemesh consisted of a DAG topology with many blocks per layer, but the design has since evolved).

+Now, there is only one canonical block per layer and all transactions in a layer have a strict ordering.
+Therefore, we use the terms "mesh" and "chain" interchangeably.
+The "mesh" still refers to the many proposals produced each layer, but these are ephemeral (read on) and are usually not relevant from the application layer perspective.

-Besides, let's face it, "Spacemesh" sounds much cooler than "Spacechain" 😀
+Besides, let's face it, "Spacemesh" sounds much cooler than "Spacechain". 😀

 ### Two Types of Data